 Dumsor Alert: ECG Shares Areas to Face Maintenance Power Cuts in the First Week of June

 The Electricity Company of Ghana has scheduled an extensive network of planned and emergency maintenance exercises across the country in the first week of June.

-The power cuts will last between four and eight hours.
+The power cuts will last between four and eight hours, in line with past maintenance exercises.

+Dumsor Alert: ECG Shares Areas to Face Maintenance Power Cuts in the First Week of June